 For most of primary and secondary school, I attended an international school in Indonesia where my parents worked.
 I then completed my Bachelor of Arts at Point Loma Nazarene University in San Diego, CA and my PhD in English Literature with a concentration in Religion and Literature at Baylor University in Waco, TX.
 Though I have been teaching at the college level for a number of years now, I often miss the one-on-one interactions that I had with students in the Writing Center.
 In addition, I do not want to lose my ability to relate to and to teach younger students (such as those in high school).
 I am fortunate to belong to a family that is passionate about education, as some of my great-grandparents, both grandmothers, numerous great-aunts, aunts, uncles, both parents and a sibling work in some way with schools and universities around the world.
 Working with Varsity Tutors offers me a chance to maintain my teaching and tutoring skills, to keep my knowledge of literature fresh, and to help students achieve the goals they set for themselves.
 When I am not tutoring, teaching, or researching, I love to travel, scuba dive, and dabble in a number of creative outlets - movie making, knitting, baking, scrap-booking, quilting, and fiction writing.

-Point Loma Nazarene University - Bachelors, Literature
+Undergraduate Degree: Point Loma Nazarene University - Bachelors, Literature

-Baylor University - PhD, English
+Graduate Degree: Baylor University - PHD, English

 What is your teaching philosophy?